 If a patient is without insurance coverage, he / she will be asked to make financial arrangements with our Patient Account Representative before services are rendered.
 A portion of the payment will be due prior to the service.

 Patients are responsible for any deductibles, co-insurance and non-covered services.
 If your insurance company does not pay the claim within 45-60 days, you may be requested to take an active part in the recovery and payment of the claim.
-We request that copays and patient balances are paid prior to being seen.
+We request that copays and patient balances are paid prior to being seen by a provider.

 We accept MasterCard, Visa, American Express and Discover credit cards, as well as personal checks and cash.
 Refunds will be issued if overpayment occurs.